EMT Resume Examples

 - Pediatric Advanced Life Support (PALS) Certification - Prepares EMTs to respond to medical emergencies involving infants and children, a critical aspect of emergency care.

-- Prehospital Trauma Life Support (PHTLS) Certification - Provides EMTs with skills to treat trauma patients effectively, emphasizing knowledge and ingenuity in such situations.
+- Prehospital Trauma Life Support (PHTLS) Certification - Provides EMTs with skills to treat trauma patients effectively; the focus is knowledge and ingenuity in such situations.

 - National Registry of Emergency Medical Technicians (NREMT) Certification - Known as a standard of excellence, it provides national recognition and is often required for state licensure.